Helsinki Cathedral

 Helsinki Cathedral (Helsingin tuomiokirkko, Suurkirkko; Helsingfors domkyrka, Storkyrkan) is the Finnish Evangelical Lutheran cathedral of the Diocese of Helsinki, located in the neighborhood of Kruununhaka in the centre of Helsinki, Finland, at the Senate Square.
-The church was originally built from 1830 to 1852 as a tribute to the Grand Duke of Finland, Tsar Nicholas I of Russia.
-It was also known as St Nicholas's Church (Nikolainkirkko, Nikolajkyrkan) until the independence of Finland in 1917.
-It is a major landmark of the city, and possibly the most famous structure in Finland as a whole when viewed globally.
+The church was originally built from 1830 to 1852 as a tribute to the Grand Duke of Finland, Emperor Nicholas I of Russia.
+It was also known as St Nicholas's Church (Nikolainkirkko, Nikolajkyrkan) until Finland declared its full independence in 1917.
+It is a major landmark of the city, and one of the most famous historical structures in Finland as a whole when viewed globally.

 Description

 A distinctive landmark in the Helsinki cityscape, with its tall, green dome surrounded by four smaller domes, the building is in the neoclassical style.
 It was designed by Carl Ludvig Engel as the climax of his Senate Square layout: it is surrounded by other, smaller buildings designed by him.

 The church's plan is a Greek cross (a square centre and four equilateral arms), symmetrical in each of the four cardinal directions, with each arm's facade featuring a colonnade and pediment.
 Engel originally intended to place a further row of columns on the western end to mark the main entrance opposite the eastern altar, but this was never built.